Skip to content

 Docker Engine24.0+Install Docker

-Docker Composev2.20+Included with Docker Desktop; standalone install via docker compose version
+Docker Composev2.20+Included with Docker Desktop; standalone install via docker compose --version

 Ports3 portsDefault: 8080 (Frontend), 5434 (PostgreSQL), 8001 (API)